HummingbirdTechGroup/Mask_RCNN/README.md

 * ([model.py](mrcnn/model.py), [utils.py](mrcnn/utils.py), [config.py](mrcnn/config.py)): These files contain the main Mask RCNN implementation.

 * [inspect_potato_data.ipynb](samples/potato/inspect_potato_data.ipynb).
 This notebook visualizes the different pre-processing steps to prepare the training data.

 * [inspect_potato_model.ipynb](samples/potato/inspect_potato_model.ipynb) This notebook goes in depth into the steps performed to detect and segment objects.
-It provides visualizations of every step of the pipeline. #TODO
+It provides visualizations of every step of the pipeline.

 * [inspect_potato_weights.ipynb](samples/potato/inspect_potato_weights.ipynb)
 This notebooks inspects the weights of a trained model and looks for anomalies and odd patterns.#TODO